 - 5′ x 1/4″ New England Ropes Sta Set or equivalent

 The pictures in this post show a five part (five line segments) outhaul only because those were the blocks that I had on hand when I rigged the outhaul.
+You could use fewer parts.
+I recommend at least two.
 The line is white with blue flecks in keeping with the color scheme that I describe in Choose Your Running Rigging Colors Logically.
 Notice in the picture below that I spliced an eye in the end of the line where it attaches to the becket.
 You could also use a bowline knot there but I prefer the neatness of spliced eyes, particularly here at the end of the boom where four lines are attached (main sheet not shown).

 Size does matter